AVanVlack/Giffard/README.md

 ## Deploying

 This repo is ready to be deploy to Heroku and use any Mongodb Database and S3 compatible storage.
 Deploy this repo directly to a dyno.
 NPM workstations will build the client and the server will handle the statics.

-Use this [ImageMagik/Webp Buildpack](https://github.com/yespark/heroku-imagemagick-buildpack.git) to enable gif editing and webp previews.

 ## Technology Stack